On a gap in the proof of the generalised quantum Stein's lemma and its consequences for the reversibility of quantum resources: Overview

 \item Although the proof method of~\cite{Brandao2010} has a gap that we are unable to fix in full generality, we have also not been able to rule out the main result of~\cite[Proposition~III.1]{Brandao2010} itself.
 That is, there remains a possibility that the generalised quantum Stein's lemma is correct.
 The conclusive determination of the validity of~\cite{Brandao2010} is thus a pressing open problem.

 \item Some results in the literature, although using similar methods or seemingly relying on the findings of~\cite{Brandao2010}, are independent of the generalised quantum Stein's lemma and therefore unaffected by the uncovered gap in the proof.
 This applies, among others, to the faithfulness of the regularised relative entropy of entanglement~\cite{Piani2009}, the asymptotic equipartition property of the max-relative entropy of entanglement and other resources~\cite{Brandao2010,datta_2009-2}, and the irreversibility of entanglement under non-entangling operations~\cite{irreversibility}.
-This is discussed in Section~\ref{sec:comments}. \end{itemize}
+An important result that makes direct use of the general quantum Stein's lemma, namely the first proof of the faithfulness of squashed entanglement~\cite{faithful}, can be saved with some modifications that we describe in detail (the same conclusion has been reached independently~\cite{personal} by the authors of~\cite{faithful}).
+All of this is discussed in Section~\ref{sec:comments}. \end{itemize}

 We start in the following Section~\ref{sec:notation} by introducing our notation and some background material.